snaeker58/snaeker58/README.md

 # About Me

 Hi there!
-I'm Karl, a high school student in 11th grade based in Berlin, Germany 🇩🇪.
+I'm Karl, and currently studying electrical engineering in Freiburg, Germany 🇩🇪.

-I'm passionate about Hardware, Coding, Robotics, Cars and want to become an Electrical Engineer later.
+I'm passionate about Hardware, Coding, Robotics, Cars and more.

 ## My Background